 - For teaching or research involving biological hazards involving pathogenic organisms of Risk Group 3 or 4 of the Australian Standards, please contact Associate Professor John Hayball

-- Ethics & Governance Services
+- Ethics & Integrity Services

 Biosafety covers the proper use of biologically hazardous material.
 Biological hazards include any biological or pathogenic agent, substance or material (living or non-living) that may pose a threat to the health and safety of the researcher, participants, community or environment, or needs special precautions to be taken in their use or storage.

 - You are required to consider biosafety, health and safety issues related to your teaching or research and comply with the legislative and regulatory requirements.

 If your work involves pathogenic substances in Risk Group 3 or 4 (AS/NZS2243.3) you must apply for approval.
 Access AS/NZS2243.3 via the SAI Global online public database via the UniSA Library

 You must gain approval from the Institutional Biosafety Committee prior to commencing teaching or research involving the use of biological hazardous material.

 Policies and guidelines